All Nippon Airways

 1953 Oct.
 The company is authorized to operate a scheduled passenger service.

 1953 Dec.
-The company expands our network of routes after starting cargo services on the trunk line Tokyo-Osaka route.
+The company expands its network of routes after starting cargo services on the Tokyo–Osaka trunk route.

 1957 Dec.
 The company name is changed to All Nippon Airways Co., Ltd.

 1961 Oct.
-ANA is listed on the Second Section of the Tokyo Stock Exchange and the Second Section of the Osaka Securities Exchange.
+ANA is listed on the Second Section of the Tokyo Stock Exchange and the Osaka Securities Exchange.

 1971 Feb.
-Non-scheduled international services begin with the opening of a Tokyo-Hong Kong route.
+Non-scheduled international services begin with the opening of the Tokyo–Hong Kong route.

 1972 Aug.
-ANA’s shares, previously listed on the Second Section of the Tokyo and Osaka stock exchanges,are listed on the First Section of both exchanges.
+ANA’s shares are listed on the First Section of the Tokyo and Osaka Stock Exchanges.

 1985 Oct.
 The cumulative total number of passengers carried on domestic routes reaches 300 million.

 1986 Mar.
-ANA begins scheduled international service with the opening of a Tokyo-Guam route.
+ANA begins scheduled international service with the opening of the Tokyo–Guam route.

 1991 Oct.
 ANA’s shares are listed on the London Stock Exchange.